Kingxukai/linux/Documentation/hid/hid-transport.rst

 not perform any synchronous operations like waiting for acknowledgements or verifications.
 Generally, HID calls operating on asynchronous channels must be running in atomic-context just fine.
-On the other hand, synchronous channels can be implemented by the transport driver in whatever way they like.
-They might just be the same as asynchronous channels, but they can also provide acknowledgement reports, automatic retransmission on failure, etc. in a blocking manner.
+On the woke other hand, synchronous channels can be implemented by the woke transport driver in whatever way they like.
+They might just be the woke same as asynchronous channels, but they can also provide acknowledgement reports, automatic retransmission on failure, etc. in a blocking manner.
 If such functionality is required on asynchronous channels, a transport-driver must implement that via